unlim-it/docs.bosonprotocol.io/src/docs/contributing/grants-program.md

 of Foundation Board, tech and business teams, investors and advisors.

-The council will conduct their decision on a set of criteria and objectives which are included in the questionnaire and are primarily based on: (a) Ecosystem impact (b) Team profiles and experience (c) Needs and challenges (d) Measurable milestones and outcomes (e) Grant size
+The council will conduct their decision on a set of criteria and objectives which are included in the questionnaire and are primarily based on:

+- Ecosystem impact
+- Team profiles and experience
+- Needs and challenges
+- Measurable milestones and outcomes
+- Grant size

 The council will make recommendations on the recipients of the ecosystem grants.
 The final decision on all grants will be approved individually by the Foundation